- Qualification Type: Masters

 The final module has a professional and career focus and looks at students' next steps and employability.
 It also enables students to contextualise their filmmaking within the relevant critical framework and adhere to sound ethical principles.
 Students will design and undertake a personal research project (a negotiated dissertation), aligned to their professional ambitions.
 These dissertations can take the form of a written or visual piece and can include previous work experience or scripts you have worked on as a form of research.

 Additionally, our MA students attend events, screenings, and a leading film festival as part of the course, providing an opportunity to gain tangible, practical experience in a nurturing industry environment and gain first-hand insight on the current industry trends and practices.

-Exclusive 2020 launch fee: The full MA Filmmaking 2020 fee is £19,500* (inclusive of film production budgets and there are no hidden additional costs).
-For graduates progressing from the BA (Hons) Filmmaking degree at LFA the 2020 fee is £17,500*.
+The full MA Filmmaking fee for 2021 intake is £19,500* (inclusive of film production budgets and there are no hidden additional costs).
+For graduates progressing from the BA (Hons) Filmmaking degree at LFA the 2021 fee is £17,500*.

 Deposit: Successful applicants will then be issued with an offer letter.
 Upon acceptance of their place, applicants will be required to pay a non-refundable deposit of £4,500.
 The balance of course fees will need to be paid in accordance to the LFA Terms and Conditions.